 You can easily access the bay by sea or by land.

-The small cove is formed by seabeds of basaltic and trachybasaltic lava flows, partially covered by pebbles and sandy clearings.
+Seabeds of basaltic and trashy basaltic lava flows form the small cove, partially covered by pebbles and sandy clearings.
 This is where you’ll find the Mina Islet and its colonies of marine fauna.
+People often use this site for snorkeling to observe juvenile fish species harbored in the small caves, especially the Pagelus bogaraveo.

 Visit the Ponta das Contendas Lighthouse